phucvu-nyu/bst236/docs/chapter_workflow/git.md

     ```bash
     git init
     ```
-    By imaginary, I meant that this create a a hidden folder ".git" in your working directory.
+    By imaginary, I meant that this creates a hidden folder ".git" in your working directory.
 With this, you now can keep track of your project progress.
 Don't believe me, you can run
     ```bash
     ls -a
     ```